-The new National Biotechnology Education Center: Starting in October 2019, the biotechnology education and workforce development community will be supported by the InnovATEBIO National Center for Biotechnology Education.
+Education Center: The InnovATEBIO National Center for Biotechnology Education.
+The Center is located at Austin Community College, Texas.
+Partnering organizations and institutions are Madison College, Wisconsin; Forsyth Technical Community College, North Carolina; DNA Learning Center, New York; Finger Lakes Community College, New York; Digital World Biology, Washington; and BABEC in California.
 InnovATEBIO is supported by a five-year ATE (below) national center grant (NSF DUE 1901984).
 The InnovATEBIO National Biotechnology Education Center will address the need to educate highly skilled technicians for the nation's biotechnology workforce.
-Toward this goal, InnovATEBIO will provide leadership in biotechnology technician education, including support for development and sharing of best practices in biotechnology workforce development.
+Toward this goal, InnovATEBIO will provide leadership in biotechnology technician education, including support for development and sharing of best practices and emerging technologies in biotechnology workforce development.

-InnovATEBIO continues to support a cadre of well-trained instructors and is helping to increase the number and quality of biotechnology education programs.
-InnovATEBIO members help introduce a wide range of underrepresented students to biotechnology, by helping them acquire the knowledge and skills essential to the field and advance their education in math, science, and engineering.
+Most importantly, InnovATEBIO continues to support a cadre of well-trained instructors and is helping to increase the number and quality of biotechnology education programs.
+InnovATEBIO helps introduce a wide range of underrepresented students to biotechnology, by helping them acquire the knowledge and skills essential to the field and advance their education in math, science, and engineering.

 Goals of the Center: